projectriff/fats/README.md

 - clusters: kubernetes clusters
 - registries: image registies where built functions are pushed before they are pulled into the cluster
 - functions: sample functions that can be invoked with helper scripts to aid creating, invoking and cleaning up
-- tools: items that needs to be installed, like kubectl or gcloud
+- tools: items that need to be installed, like kubectl or gcloud

 ### Clusters